SNIPPETS OF INSPIRATION: CARE & CURIOSITY

 Tune in to yourSELF.
 Learn what you need and how you work.
 Structure your days, weeks, months or years in ways that support you but don’t allow self-care to become a tyranny.
 Make the decision each day to do what YOU need to do and forgive yourself each night for any slips along the way.

 I don’t want to overwhelm you with even more things to think about!
 But if you’d like to know more about my take on this then please do read my other blogs on self-care and burn out.
-And of course there’s our quick and easy guide The Actually Guide to Self-Care, just a little something to remind you that self-care isn’t selfish.
+And of course there’s our quick and easy guide From Burning Out To Shining Bright, just a little something to remind you that self-care isn’t selfish.

 I’ll see you in March!